linode/docs/docs/guides/development/frameworks/rocket/how-to-build-website-using-rust-rocket/index.md

 }
     {{< /file >}}

-1. With this, you have created a basic "Hello, World!" application, which you can test by using the `cargo run` command as shown in the [Example Applications](/docs/guides/getting-stated-rocket/#example-applications) section above.
+1. With this, you have created a basic "Hello, World!" application, which you can test by using the `cargo run` command as shown in the [Example Applications](/docs/guides/build-a-website-using-rust-and-the-rocket-web-framework/#example-applications) section above.

-## Building a Website with Rocket
+## Build a Website with Rocket

-Rocket can easily be setup to provide web service APIs based on the above example and the official Rocket documentation.
-(You can find a link to that documentation in this guide's [Conclusion](/docs/guides/how-to-build-website-using-rust-rocket/#conclusion) section.)
+Rocket can easily be set up to provide web service APIs based on the above example and the official Rocket documentation.
+(You can find a link to that documentation in this guide's [Conclusion](/docs/guides/build-a-website-using-rust-and-the-rocket-web-framework/#conclusion) section).

 But pairing Rocket with a template engine like [Handlebars](https://handlebarsjs.com/) makes it ready to run to a full website.
 The steps below show you how to do just that and set you up with the foundations for going off and building your own.

-1. Follow the steps in the [Creating an Application](/docs/guides/getting-started-rocket/#creating-an-application) section above to create a base Rocket application to work off of.
+1. Follow the steps in the [Create an Application](/docs/guides/build-a-website-using-rust-and-the-rocket-web-framework/#create-an-application) section above to create a base Rocket application to work off.

 1. Open the project's `Cargo.toml`, and modify it to have the additional lines in the example below: